kyleupton/ReMapQ/README.md

 # reMapQ
-A Python Library for re-mapping multimapping NGS reads
+A Python Library for re-mapping multimapped NGS reads